FifthEpoch/open-sora-v1.3-experiment/env_setup/README.md

 sbatch run_experiment.sbatch
 ```

+**Note:**
-**Note:** All scripts automatically load the scratch environment configuration!
+- All scripts automatically load the scratch environment configuration!
+- Step 2 (flash-attn/apex) is optional and can be skipped entirely
+- The experiment will work fine without these packages, just 2-3x slower

 ## Cluster-Specific Notes